 * In the 1980s, the Cessna Corporation of the USA began work on a single-engine turboprop utility aircraft, which would emerge as the Cessna 208 "Caravan".
 It proved extremely popular, with Caravans sold to customers all over the globe.
 It has been followed by roughly comparable aircraft, including the Quest "Kodiak".
 This document provides a history and description of the Caravan and Kodiak, as well as the smaller GippsAero "GA-8 Airvan".

 * In 1981, Cessna began work on a next-generation "bushplane", designed for hauling passengers and cargo under austere conditions.
-The design that emerged, the Cessna "Model 208 Caravan", was a single-engine turboprop machine with a high wing, fixed tricycle landing gear, a boxy fuselage that could accommodate three-abreast seating, and a large cargo door.
+The initial idea was to mate a turboprop engine to the Model 206 Skywagon, but result didn't have adequate range; a new design was required.
+After hiring on two consultants who had been with de Havilland Canada, maker of popular bushplanes like the Beaver, Otter, and Twin Otter, Cessna came up with the "Model 208 Caravan" -- a single-engine turboprop machine with a high wing, fixed tricycle landing gear, a boxy fuselage that could accommodate three-abreast seating, and a large cargo door.

 The first Model 208 prototype performed its initial flight on 9 December 1982.
 The first production Caravan was rolled out in August 1984.
 It was powered by a single Pratt & Whitney Canada (PWC) PT6A-114 turboprop engine providing 448 kW (600 SHP) and driving a McCauley three-bladed reversible propeller.

 All flight surfaces were straight, with the tail featuring a large leading-edge fillet.
 The wings featured twin spars, a single bracing strut on each side of the aircraft, and a dihedral of 3 degrees.
 Flight controls were conventional and mechanically actuated, except for electrically actuated flaps.
-All landing gear assemblies had single large wheels, with disk brakes on the main wheels; it is unclear if the nosewheel was steerable or ground maneuvering was by differential braking.
+All landing gear assemblies had single large wheels, with disk brakes on the main wheels; the nosewheel was steerable.
 An amphibian version was available, featuring floats with optional retractable landing gear -- additional "finlets" was placed on tailplane of the floatplane to ensure yaw stability.
 Ski landing gear was another option.

 The Model 208 featured a basic avionics suite.
 An optional Bendix/King RDS-82 weather radar could be fitted in a pod on the leading edge of the right wing.
 De-icing gear was also optional, tropical operators having little need for it, with the de-icing kit including pneumatic de-icing boots for the flight surfaces and electrical de-icing for the windscreen.
 Up to ten passengers or 1,360 kilograms (3,000 pounds) of freight could be carried.
 Heating was standard, air conditioning optional; the cabin was unpressurized, with an oxygen system optional.
 There were cockpit doors on each side; a horizontally-split (open up / down) cargo door on the left rear fuselage; and a fold-down "airstair" door on the right rear fuselage.